the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Proxies.md

 HTTP proxy servers act as both web clients and web servers.
 If you're creating one, you'll need to carefully follow the rules for both HTTP clients and HTTP servers.

 A proxy can be shared among many clients
-- **Public/Shared proxies:** Some proxy applications such as, caching proxy servers, become more useful as more users sends request to the same proxy server, because they can take advantage of common requests between users.
+- **Public/Shared proxies:** Some proxy applications such as, <u>**caching proxy servers** for example</u>, become more useful as more users sends request to the same proxy server, because they can take advantage of common requests between users.
   - These are the common type of proxies, and they should be your focus.
 You'll use it a lot.

 Or dedicated to a single client